 Via the South and California Park

 From Walnut Street in Hayden (on Highway 40 between Craig and Steamboat Springs), turn north on Walnut, a.k.a.
 County Road 76, and follow it north for 0.7 miles to County Road 80.
-Turn right on (gravel) County Road 80 and follow it about 7 miles past the forest boundary to the signed trailhead for Trail 1144.
+Turn right on (gravel) County Road 80 and follow it to the Routt National Forest boundary.
+Continue for about 7 miles beyond the Routt National Forest boundary to the signed trailhead for Trail 1144.
 Park here.
 If you reach the ranger station, you overshot the trailhead and must backtrack.

 Routes OverviewSugar Loaf Mountain is surrounded by cliffs of varying height, but since there are many breads in the cliffs, several route possibilities are available.